 The VHF80 7 valve AC/DC radio first introduced in February 1960 and cost £ 15 17s 2d plus purchase tax.
 It has long (1050-1935m), medium (187-560) and VHF (87.5-100 Mhz) bands.
 The valve line up is UCC85,UF89,UCH81,UF89,UABC80,UL84 and UY85.
 The VHF80C is a slightly later version.
 The elliptical Celestion 3 ohm speaker on my set is marked 4461, so I guess it was made towards the end of 1961.

 As far as I have been able to find out the VHF80 and VHF80C are electrically the same, the former has gold trim and a black tuning scale, whereas the VHF80C has light grey trim and a red scale.

-When I acquired this set in it was working and apparently complete but very dirty and the grey paint adjacent to the volume and tuning knobs had worn away in the past and had been poorly touched up.The first task was to remove the set, speaker and grille from the bakelite case and to completley strip the existing grey paint from the areas above and below the speaker grille using "Nitromors" paint stripper and wash the case in hot water and washing up liquid.
+When I acquired this set in it was working and apparently complete but very dirty and the grey paint adjacent to the volume and tuning knobs had worn away in the past and had been poorly touched up.The first task was to remove the set, speaker and grille from the Bakelite case and to completely strip the existing grey paint from the areas above and below the speaker grille using "Nitromors" paint stripper and wash the case in hot water and washing up liquid.
 The case was then cleaned with "T-Cut" automobile polish reviver.
-The grey areas were repainted by hand using 3 coats of ordinary gloss paint and rubbing down with ver fine "wet and dry" paper.
+The grey areas were repainted by hand using 3 coats of ordinary gloss paint and rubbing down with very fine "wet and dry" paper.